Jean de Bourbon, Count of Enghien: Coronation and ceremony

 Come 20 July 1547, Henri was ready to depart for his coronation.
-The new King met with a delegation from Reims (where he was to be coronated) at the nearby village of La Myre.
+The new King met with a delegation from Reims (where he was to be crowned) at the nearby village of La Myre.
 With the King for the occasion were the constable de Montmorency, the king of Navarre, the duc de Lorraine, the duc de Vendôme (Enghien's elder brother) and the comte d'Enghien among others.
 The royal party entered Reims on 25 July to receive a Joyous Entry (a special ceremonial first entry into a city).
 The following day, the king undertook his coronation at the Cathedral of Reims.

 The governor of the Lyonnais, the maréchal de Saint-André resolved to undertake a Joyous Entry into the capital of his governate, Lyon.
 This aroused opposition from the grandees of the city who argued such entries were not a prerogative of governors, but rather the King and Queen, as well as princes du sang.
 Saint-André assured the grandees of Lyon that he would in fact be accompanied by four princes on his journey, including two princes du sang: the comte d'Enghien and the prince de La Roche-sur-Yon.
 The city therefore resigned itself to facilitating Saint-André's expensive Entry.

 The coronation of the French queen, Catherine took place on 10 June 1549.
 Around 11:00 on the day of the coronation, Catherine was fetched from the abbey of Saint-Denis by the cardinal de Vendôme and cardinal de Guise, so that she might be accompanied to the great church for her crowning.
-Around them were to be fouund a host of princes, princesses and office holders.
+Around them were to be found a host of princes, princesses and office holders.
 The comte d'Enghien and his elder brother the duc de Vendôme enjoyed the responsibility of holding the hem of Catherine's mantle.
 During the ceremony itself, Enghien, Vendôme and the cardinal de Bourbon (one of their uncles) jointly held the crown above Catherine's head after she had received her anointment.